dhurlburtusa/shortcuts/wordpress/wordpress-notes.md

 directory (wp-content/themes/ by default).
 It is recommended (though not required) that the name of your child theme directory is appended with '-child'.

-The child theme directory requires at minimum a `style.css` and a `functions.php` file.
+The child theme directory requires at minimum a `style.css` file.
+However, a `functions.php` file is typically included also so that the parent styles can be imported.

 The `style.css` file must begin with a stylesheet header comment which will look something like the following: